 Over the past six months I have been on an extraordinary journey, not least of all because despite building websites for over twenty years, I finally made the decision to leave behind my management job and go it alone, realising that my mental health and wellbeing were more important than a sizeable salary.

 I have been told on many occasions that I am an amazing woman and not one to take compliments easily, it took some time to realise that yes, perhaps I am an amazing woman after all.
 Always determined, I graduated from University in 2000 with four young children, was National President of the Mature Students Union for two years and campaigned tirelessly on behalf of mature students and student Parents, worked my way up from a classroom teacher to a head teacher and headed and grew the training for an ex-offender training charity and set up the first scaffolding training centre in a UK prison.
-I am today still focusing on building a strong business that benefits business start-ups and charities with a no upfront fee model that makes it affordable and realistic for many new business owners to own their own website.

 Whether you live in Leeds or you’ve never been to Leeds and are planning a visit, it is simply an amazing place with lots happening.
 The first time I visited I was working for the charity Bounce Back and went straight to the prison, in itself an amazing Victorian piece of architecture – but I soon got to visit the City Centre and if you’re a shopaholic, Leeds is the place to be.
 Bounce Back, incidentally, are moving into the area so watch out for details of their great work - it's a worthwhile charity that focuses on getting ex offenders into work and transforming their lives and I am truly honoured to have worked for them - check them out at www.bouncebackproject.com

 I now live in Leeds as well as maintaining a presence in London but always look forward to my journey home to participate in some of the best of what Leeds has to offer.